Cool Job of the Month

 - The ability to withstand stressful working conditions and irregular hours.

-- Strength and agility to withstand heavy lifting.
+- Strength and agility to endure heavy lifting.

 - The ability to stand the sight of blood and guts.